montecruiseto/blog/_app/_posts/note/2015-05-23-scopemount-theme-galileo.md

 scheme-bg: "white"
 ---

-*Update June 11 2015: Galileo is now refactored to run on Telescope v0.20.5*
+# Look

 This week saw the completion of a third Telescope theme for [Scopemount](http://scopemount.startrack.io/).

-## Look

 Galileo is a modern Q&A theme, taking some functional and visual cues from Quora and Medium.
-You can click here for a [demo](http://sm-galileo.meteor.com/).

 The theme ships with a colourful sunburst gradient on the side-nav.